The Complete Guide to Peruvian Guinea Pigs!

-The Peruvian guinea pigs (PGP) are one of the most adorable pets on our planet, with a great history in Peru.
-They are cute, lovely and easy to handle.
-The Peruvian guinea pigs have the longest hair of any guinea pig breed and were initially developed as show pigs.
-They are available in various colors, including the well-known tri-color pattern and cream and white variants.
+Peruvian guinea pigs (PGP) are some of the most adorable and personable pets on the planet, and they come with a fascinating history as well.
+They're cute, have lovely personalities, and are very easy to handle.
+In addition to their famously beautiful coats, centuries of selective breeding has resulted in temperaments that are typically very friendly, bold, and curious.
+Peruvian Guinea Pigs have the longest hair of any guinea pig breed and were initially bred as show pigs, favoring their beautiful coats and cooperative dispositions.
+They come in a cozy pallet of colors, including the well-known tri-color pattern, as well as other single-colored and bi-colored variations of white, brown, black, russet, cream, and dark gray.

-Before you decide to bring home a Peruvian, there are a lot of things to think about, even though this breed of guinea pig has a disposition that is lively, attentive, and fantastic in general.
-This breed requires a lot of attention, mostly for grooming.
-Let's look even further into the Peruvian Guinea Pig.
+Before you decide to bring home a Peruvian, there are a number of important considerations to take into account.
+Even though this breed of guinea pig has a disposition that is lively, warm, attentive, and generally fantastic, this breed does require a lot of attention, specifically in terms of grooming.
+Whether you're considering adding a new member to your household, or just furthering your guinea pig knowledge, let's take a deeper look into the Peruvian guinea pig.

 Peruvian Guinea Pig Origins

 In South America, these animals weren't traditionally popular pets.
 Domestication of Peruvian guinea pigs began in France in the 16th century, when French European traders transported the animals from Peru to France.
-It was generally accepted when the Peruvians entered the United Kingdom through France.
-From then, this breed became popular globally.
+It is generally accepted that Peruvians guinea pigs entered the United Kingdom through France.
+From then, thanks in part to Queen Elizabeth 1st's affinity for them, this breed became popular globally.

 Peruvian Breed Characteristics